 I Married a Witch (1942) starring Fredric March, Veronica Lake, Susan Hayward, Cecil Kellaway

 I Married a Witch is a screwball comedy with a magical twist.
-The men in the Woolsey family are cursed — to marry the wrong woman — ever since a pilgrim ancestor was instrumental in burning a father and daughter witch at the stake, and their evil spirits have been captured in a tree ever since.
-Until a lightning bolt strikes the tree, and frees them, and they decide to have their revenge on the last of the Woolseys … but something goes wrong!
+The men in the Woolsey family are cursed — to marry the wrong woman.
+Ever since a pilgrim ancestor was instrumental in burning a father and daughter witch at the stake.
+Their evil spirits have been captured in a tree ever since.
+Until a lightning bolt strikes the tree, and frees them, and they decide to have their revenge on the last of the Woolseys … But something goes wrong!

-Wally Woolsey (Fredric March, Dr. Jekyll and Mr. Hyde) is running for governor, and is about to marry the wrong woman (Susan Hayward, I Want to Live) — a domineering woman who will make his life miserable.
-The female witch Jennifer (Veronica Lake, Sullivan’s Travels) decides to make his miserable life even more miserable, by taking a human body and making Woolsey fall in love with her.
-However, she needs a burning building for this to work, and so she sets a supernatural fire to the Pilgrim Hotel, and Woolsey is stopped in traffic nearby … and he hears a young woman’s voice calling to him …
+Wally Woolsey (Fredric March, Dr. Jekyll and Mr. Hyde) is running for governor, and is about to marry the wrong woman (Susan Hayward, I Want to Live).
+She’s a domineering woman who will make his life miserable.
+The female witch Jennifer (Veronica Lake, Sullivan’s Travels) decides to make his miserable life even more miserable.
+By taking a human body and making Woolsey fall in love with her.
+However, she needs a burning building for this to work, and so she sets a supernatural fire to the Pilgrim Hotel.
+Woolsey is stopped in traffic nearby … and he hears a young woman’s voice calling to him …

-He runs into the burning building, and rescues the beautiful young woman that he finds there … and she tries entangling him with her feminine wiles, but even after multiple attempts, he resists … and so, at her father’s (Cecil Kellaway, The Mummy’s Hand) suggestion, she brews a love potion, that she tries to have Woolsey drink; but she bumps her head, and he “helpfully” gives it to her to help her recover, and unwittingly causes her to fall in love with him.
+He runs into the burning building, and rescues the beautiful young woman that he finds there … and she tries entangling him with her feminine wiles, but even after multiple attempts, he resists … and so, at her father’s (Cecil Kellaway, The Mummy’s Hand) suggestion, she brews a love potion.
+And she tries to have Woolsey drink it.
+But she bumps her head, and he “helpfully” gives it to her to help her recover.
+And unwittingly, he causes her to fall in love with him.